 Puppy socialization can also include making funny faces and stupid sounds at puppies; exposing these to skateboards, bicycles, wheelie bins and other moving items.
 Noises of airplanes, loud machinery, children screaming, newborns crying, radios blaring are usually each day occurrences that your puppy may experience in later life.
 CD's are available with a variety of noises, including thunder which is something that is not always designed for the puppy dog to get accustomed to.

-Ask any visitor that comes to visit to handle the puppy around; touching the paws and feeling among the toes; using the ears; offering restrained hugs; playing with the mouth and starting the mouth putting your finger on the puppy's tongue.
-If at all possible expose your pup to children and train them how to handle the doggie properly.
-Always make sure when children and pet dogs are playing mutually they are supervised.
-You don't want the children to experience too about with the doggie and you don't want the puppy getting so hyped up by antics of children and becomes out of control.
+Ask any visitor that involves visit to handle the puppy around; touching the paws and sense among the toes; playing with the ears; giving restrained hugs; using the mouth area and starting the mouth placing your finger on the puppy's tongue.
+If at all possible expose your pup to children and instruct them how to handle the puppy properly.
+Always make sure when children and pet dogs are playing along that they are supervised.
+You do not want the children to play too about with the puppy dog and you do not want the dog getting so hyped up by antics of children and becomes out of control.